 Plymouth State University , formerly Plymouth State College, is a public university in the towns of Plymouth and Holderness, New Hampshire.
-It enrolls approximately 4,200 undergraduate students and 2,100 graduate students.
+As of fall 2020, Plymouth State University enrolls 4,491 students .
 The school was founded as Plymouth Normal School in 1871.
-Since that time it has evolved to a teachers college, a state college, and finally to a state university in 2003.
+Since that time, it has evolved to a teachers college, a state college, and finally to a state university in 2003.
 PSU is part of the University System of New Hampshire.

 |Annual Applications||Acceptance||Graduation Rate|

 If you graduate from Plymouth State University, then you can expect to earn an average of $45,600 per year.
 You also have a 93% chance of being employed after 10 years.

 Plymouth State University is located at 17 High Street, Plymouth NH 03264-1595

 Plymouth has a violent crime rate of less than .01% and a property crime rate of less than .01%.

 Plymouth State University is known for it's academic work in the following disciplines: